 14. Insurance assistance

-People who are eligible for Medicare, as well as their families and caregivers, have access to free in-depth, one-on-one insurance counseling and assistance from their local State Health Insurance Assistance Programs (SHIP).
+People who are eligible for Medicare, as well as their families and caregivers, have access to free in-depth, one-on-one insurance counseling and assistance from their local State Health Insurance Assistance Program (SHIP).

 The U.S. Department of Health and Human Services funds SHIPs through grants to states.
 There is a SHIP for every state as well as the District of Columbia, Puerto Rico, Guam and the U.S. Virgin Islands.